ehsan-shahbakhsh/api-chistan/README.md

 ## License
-The api-cheat-family-name-game library has an MIT license.
+The api-chistan library has an MIT license.
 You can read this file [LICENSE](LICENSE) for more information.